JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 > Where do I download it?

-It's downloadable here, modrinth and curseforge - Curseforge is still pending.
+It's downloadable here, modrinth and curseforge.

 Go to the releases tab on the right to see it here, or go to a different site;